Brisbane Skytower

-Brisbane Skytower is a 269.6 m skyscraper at 222 Margaret Street in Brisbane, Queensland, Australia.
-The 90-storey residential tower is Brisbane's tallest building, and the sixth tallest building in Australia.
-It is also the largest residential building in the southern hemisphere.
+Brisbane Skytower is a 274.3 m skyscraper at 222 Margaret Street in Brisbane, Queensland, Australia.
+The 90-storey residential tower was the third-tallest building in Australia at the time of its completion, and is currently the tallest building in Brisbane, the tallest building in Queensland to roof and the fifth-tallest building in Australia.
+It is also the first skyscraper in Australia to be built on an equilateral triangle footprint, the first building in the world to be built with a height-adjustable tower crane and the largest residential building in the Southern Hemisphere, with a gross floor area of 147,000 square metres.

 Brisbane Skytower is one of two buildings in the 111+222 development; the other being a 42-storey, five-star Westin hotel at 111 Mary Street which was sold in September 2015 to the Felicity Hotel Group and now known as Mary Lane.

-The residential tower includes 1,138 one, two and three-bedroom apartments as well as sub-penthouse and penthouse apartments.
+The residential tower includes 1,141 one, two and three-bedroom apartments as well as sub-penthouse and penthouse apartments.
 A recreation deck, on the 90th floor, features Australia's highest infinity-edge swimming pool.

 An eight-level basement car park is included in the project, containing a total of 980 spaces.

 The project was developed by Billbergia and AMP Capital with US funds giant Invesco providing debt funding.

 History

-Two skyscrapers proposed for the site by the Billbergia Group and AMP Capital with heights of 270 and 131 m, were approved by Brisbane City Council in October 2014.
+Two buildings proposed for the site by the Billbergia Group and AMP Capital with heights of 274.3 and 131 m, were approved by Brisbane City Council in October 2014.

-Hutchinson Builders were appointed to construct the project in early 2016.
+Hutchinson Builders were appointed to construct the project in 2015.

 In 2017, residents were permitted to begin moving in, before the rest of the building was completed.